bboylen/Fakebook/README.md

 ## Features

-- [Devise](https://github.com/heartcombo/devise) used to handle user registration, authentication, recovery and omniauth
+- [Devise](https://github.com/heartcombo/devise) used to handle user registration, authentication, session management, recovery and omniauth
+  - User receives welcome email on registration
-- Model/Association logic that allows users to create, like and comment on posts
+- Users can create, like, and comment on Posts
+  - Can only see posts belonging to self or friends
 - Users can send and accept friend requests
-- Secure login,password/session management through the Devise gem
 - Uses PostgreSQL database
 - OAuth to allow sign-in through user's real Facebook account
-- User receives sign-up email

 ## To be changed